It looks like you are browsing with an extremely outdated browser.

 Rehearsal and Performance: Understudy roles with Asolo Rep.

-The second year is devoted to the application of the foundational methodology learned in the first year to plays outside of contemporary realism and to the application of these techniques in production.
-The curriculum emphasizes classical dramatic literature – including Shakespeare and Greek and Restoration plays – as well as modern masterpieces, including those by Ibsen, Chekhov and Shaw.
+The second year builds on the discoveries of the first, but the focus shifts to Shakespeare.
+The curriculum begins with developing a deep personal connection to the text, then moves on to partnering skills, actor-audience relationship, rhetoric, structure of the verse, sonnet, and first folio work.
+The Second-year students will learn stagecraft skills as they pertain to various stage configurations, and during the latter part of the year will explore how these techniques can also be applied to the performance of modern works.
 Students in their second year perform roles in the four-play Cook Theatre season, each production of which is chosen to provide the opportunity for students to explore the acting techniques being covered in class in front of a live and appreciative audience.
 This performance series is presented in the 161-seat Jane B. Cook Theatre as part of the Asolo Repertory Theatre.
 Each play is chosen specifically for the casting possibilities in the second year class.

 Acting: The classical repertory, including the plays of ancient Greece, Shakespeare and Shaw.